Family Owned & Operated Since 2015

 Why Do My Feet Get Hot When I Sleep?

-I’m Ben Trapskin, creator of Yawnder.
-My own struggle with sleep issues drove me to dig deep into topics like why do my feet get hot when i sleep.
-I’m here to share well-researched insights to help you get a more comfortable night’s rest.
+I’m Ben Trapskin, the creator of Yawnder.
+My own battles with sleep disturbances inspired me to explore topics like why do my feet get hot when I sleep.
+In this guide, I aim to share valuable insights, solutions, and effective strategies to enhance your sleep experience.

-When it comes to understanding why do my feet get hot when I sleep, it’s crucial to explore various causes.
-Hot feet can stem from nerve damage, vitamin deficiencies, fungal infections, hormonal changes, and lifestyle factors.
-Let’s take a closer look at each of these.
+Understanding why do my feet get hot when I sleep involves delving into various underlying causes.
+Hot feet can arise from several sources, including nerve damage, vitamin deficiencies, fungal infections, hormonal changes, and specific lifestyle factors.
+Let’s explore these in detail.

 Nerve Damage

-• Diabetic neuropathy: High blood sugar levels damage nerves over time.
-This type affects around 13% of Australians with diabetes.
+Diabetic Neuropathy: High blood sugar levels damage nerves gradually, affecting nearly 13% of Australians with diabetes.

-• Small fiber neuropathy: This involves damage to the small nerve fibers responsible for pain and temperature sensations.
-Symptoms include burning and numbness, particularly at night.
+Small Fiber Neuropathy: This involves damage to the small nerve fibers responsible for transmitting pain and temperature sensations, commonly leading to burning and numbness, especially at night.

 Vitamin Deficiencies

-A lack of essential vitamins can also contribute to hot feet.
-Deficiencies in vitamins like B12 and folate can lead to nerve damage and discomfort.
+Lacking essential vitamins can contribute significantly to hot feet.
+Deficiencies in vitamins such as B12 and folate can lead to nerve damage and associated discomfort:

-• Folate: Low levels, often due to poor diet or malabsorption, can lead to similar symptoms.
+Folate: Low levels may result from poor diet or malabsorption, leading to similar symptoms.

 Fungal Infections